 Not really at home in exposed surf-swept settings, it can be dense in protected waters and semi-protected pools.
 Drifted Sargassum is common on beaches.

-I’ll use flattened acid leaf in this entry until I master distinguishing the flattened forms (e.g., Desmarestia ligulata, D. herbacea).
+I’ll use the common name flattened acid leaf in this entry until I master distinguishing the flattened forms (e.g., Desmarestia ligulata, D. herbacea).
 My examples are from low intertidal rocks or fragments that washed up on beaches.

 Below, flattened acid leaf cascades down the rocks among other seaweeds illustrating how limp the blades are.
 From a distance, the thin, limp blades tend to blend in on the rocks, where they are easy to miss.
-(As shown below, you will notice them when they lay out on clean sand!)
+(However, as shown a few galleries down, you will notice them when they lay out on clean sand!)

 Closer up, the golden or olive-green blades stand out, but they are likely to mat together, obscuring their fine detail or adding to their beauty, depending on your frame of reference.